hasanuzzamanbe/table/README.md

 > A vue cli project

 ### Project details:
-It is a very basic project if you are a beginner of Vue js and firebase.
+It is a very basic project if you are a beginner of Vue js and firebase this is for you.
 I did that as a beginner.
 In this example project, you may learn how to use vue.js with element-ui and The backend setup with NoSQL by google firebase.